ubco-cmps/cosc123_course/class/week09/test.md

 # Test

-This week is Test 3, and it will mostly be on the contents of Weeks 5-8, or Variables, Images, and Conditionals.
+This week is Bonus Test 3, and it will mostly be on the contents of Weeks 5-8, or Variables, Images, and Conditionals.
 You will have approximately 50 minutes to do the Test.

 Here are the test rules: